 Traveling with Children

-cleared.
-If you plan to do this DO NOT place your bags outside of your cabin the last night of the cruise.
+has been cleared by customs.
+If you plan to do this, DO NOT place your bags outside of your cabin the last night of the cruise.